lueenavarro/gawain-client/README.md

 Application link: https://onestep-client.netlify.app/

-The code will automatically be deployed for every changed pushed to the main branch.
+The code will automatically be deployed for every changes pushed to the main branch.